Motion Functions

 You must enable an axis or axes for motion to occur.
 When you enable an axis, you enable the amplifier power stage, and torque is applied to the motor.

-Use the functions that follow to enable or disable one or more axes.
+Use the functions that follow to enable one or more axes.

 function Enable($axis as axis)